 Figure 18 shows the overall cylinder vibrations recorded by the vibration transmitters permanently installed on the compressor cylinders before and after the resonators were installed.
-The resonators were very effective in reducing the cylinder vibrations to acceptable levels from approximately 0.71 ips (18 mm/s) RMS to 0.28 ips (7 mm/s) RMS.
+The resonators were very effective in reducing the cylinder vibrations to acceptable levels from approximately 18 mm/s (0.71 ips) RMS to 7 mm/s (0.28 ips) RMS.